Waxing Gibbous on

 True anomaly ∠185.7°

-12 days after point of apogee on 11 January 2089 at 04:23 in ♑ Capricorn.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next perigee on 25 January 2089 at 19:36 in ♋ Cancer.
+12 days since point of apogee on 11 January 2089 at 04:23 in ♑ Capricorn the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next perigee on 25 January 2089 at 19:36 in ♋ Cancer.

 Moon after descending node

-4 days after descending node on 19 January 2089 at 04:30 in ♈ Aries.
-The Moon is located south of the ecliptic over the following 8 days, until the lunar orbit crosses from South to North in ascending node on 31 January 2089 at 14:33 in ♎ Libra.
+4 days after descending node on 19 January 2089 at 04:30 in ♈ Aries the Moon is positioned south of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from South to North in ascending node on 31 January 2089 at 14:33 in ♎ Libra.

 At 16:28 the Moon is meeting its standstill point to reach North declination of ∠18.817°.
 This is the year's northernmost lunar standstill of 2089.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-18.740° at the point of next standstill in ♐ Sagittarius on 5 February 2089 at 19:19.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-18.740° at the point of next southern standstill in ♐ Sagittarius on 5 February 2089 at 19:19.

 In 2 days on 26 January 2089 at 11:25 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.